- Emergency Weather School Closing Policy

 Parents should keep in mind that in addition to the precautions taken by the school district to monitor conditions, on days when the decision is made to have school, parents have full support and authority to determine if it is unsafe for their children to travel to/from school or if a delay in getting to school is appropriate, what form of transportation the student will use including by car.
 If parents decide to keep their student home or will take them to school later, principals will work with them in these situations.

-All schools serviced by the CPCSC (public or parochial) will be closed.
-Schools will not be open for instruction.
+All schools serviced by the CPCSC will be closed.
+It is possible students may engage in distance learning from home.
 Students do not to report to school.
 Building principals will report to their respective schools as soon as safety will allow in order to check building security and to give directions to custodial personnel on snow removal, extra cleaning/maintenance assignments, etc. Coordinators, directors, teachers, clerical, institutional/Chapter I aides, nurses, cafeteria staff, and bus drivers do not report to their respective schools.
 Building custodian(s), technician(s) and maintenance staff (day or night) are to report to their respective work areas as assigned by the Director of Buildings and Grounds as soon as safety will allow.
 Twelve-month Central Office staff will report as soon as safety will allow.
 Indiana requires 180 student days; make-up days for school closings are added to the end of the school year.

 Plan B- School Delay